neurobin/rnm/README.md

 5. `-ns`  : Name string
-     %i in name string will be replaced with index.
+     /i in name string will be replaced with index.
-     %n in name string will be replaced with filename without extention.
+     /n in name string will be replaced with filename without extention.
-     %nf in name string will be replaced with full name of the files.
+     /nf in name string will be replaced with full name of the files.

 6. `-nsf` : Name string file.
 File containing name string (one per line).
 7. `-l`   : Line number in name string file.